 There are a few options how to drink this spirit:

-You can taste Vodka with bread.
+You can also enjoy vodka with bread.
 The smell of baking helps to recognize the wheat notes in the drink.
-Also, Vodka goes well with light snacks such as olives or fruits, foie gras and oystersб and, of course, with caviar.
+Also, vodka goes well with light snacks such as olives or fruits, foie gras and oystersб and, of course, with caviar.

 Vodkas may vary widely in taste and price but all of them share a history of purity and universal enjoyment.
 Order this incredible spirit and discover new brands of the sipping pleasure at Lassou.com.
-We have a great choice of Vodkas and Other Spirits from independent brands who are making the best spirits for you to celebrate your life.
+We have a great choice of vodkas and other spirits from independent brands.